Sustainability is a priority.

 OUR CHOCOLATE IS MADE?

-Part of the Cocoa and Forest Initiative, we are mapping all farmers that are located at least 10km away from protected forests.
+As part of the Cocoa and Forest Initiative, we are mapping farms in the supply chain to identify and collect cocoa farm boundaries polygon data to ensure cocoa is not being sourced from forest lands, National Parks and Reserves, and Classified Forests.
 You are making a positive impact on the world through the choice of what you buy.
-You’re contributing to ensuring our ingredients are defores-tation-free by 2025.
+You’re contributing to ensuring our ingredients are deforestation-free.

 Nowadays, having a neutral impact on the world isn’t enough.
 We’re making sure our activities have a positive impact on our world today.
 Our partners aren’t just carbon neutral but working to become carbon and forest positive by 2025.